mohdalibn/mohdalibn/README.md

 ![](https://github.com/mohdalibn/mohdalibn/blob/main/Github%20Profile%20Banner.png)

 <h2 style="color:#8b3dff">About Me</h2>
 I am currently working towards my Bachelor's degree in Computer Science from the Memorial University of Newfoundland in NL, Canada.
 I am enthusiastic about developments in the fields of Machine Learning, Computer Vision, & Web Development.
 I've worked on applicable personal ML, Computer Vision, & Web Development projects and learned new industry-demanding skills.
-I get excited about opportunities where I can leverage my skills to work on challenging projects.
+I get excited about opportunities where I can leverage my skills to work on interesting projects.

 <h2>Technical Skills</h2>